arangodb/docs/3.5/aql/invocation-with-arangosh.md

   after the query is finished.
   The default value is *false*

+- *timeout*: The query has to be executed within the given timeout or it will be killed.
+  The value is specified in seconds.
+The default value is *0.0* (no timeout).

 The following additional attributes can be passed to queries in the RocksDB storage engine:

 - *maxTransactionSize*: transaction size limit in bytes